solana-developers/solana-cookbook/docs/ingredients/get-program-accounts.md

 To get around these current constraints, `getProgramAccounts` offers a number of useful parameters: namely, `dataSlice` and the `filters` options `memcmp` and `dataSize`.
 By providing combinations of these parameters, we can reduce the scope of our queries down to manageable and predictable sizes.

 A common example of `getProgramAccounts` involves interacting with the [SPL-Token Program](https://spl.solana.com/token).
-Requesting all accounts owned by the Token Program with a basic `getProgramAccounts` call would involve an enormous amount of data.
+Requesting all accounts owned by the Token Program with a [basic call](../recipes/accounts.md#get-program-accounts) would involve an enormous amount of data.
 By providing parameters, however, we can efficiently request just the data we intend to use.

 ### `filters`
 The most common parameter to use with `getProgramAccounts` is the `filters` array.
 This array accepts two types of filters,`dataSize` and `memcmp`.
 Before using either of these filters, we should be familiar with how the data we are requesting is laid out and serialized.